 Performance and speed always matter

 Drupal is very efficient in handling lots of users and lots of page views even on the largest websites without the influence on the performance.
-Drupal is very robust out-of-the box, while Wordpress site performance can be enhanced by additional plugins.
+Drupal is very robust out-of-the box, while WordPress performance can be enhanced by additional plugins.

 A few words about migration

 Both WordPress and Drupal have numerous updates.
-The process of upgrading to the next version is more complicated in Drupal than in WordPress, so you have to be prepared for that.
+The process of upgrading to the next version is more complicated in Drupal than on WordPress, so you have to be prepared for that.